zhaofengli/nixos-riscv64/README.md

 You can obtain a pre-built SD image (`nixos-sd-image-unmatched.zst`) [here](https://github.com/zhaofengli/nixos-riscv64/releases), or build `riscv64.sd-image-unmatched`.
 Decompress the image, then burn it into an SD card.

-The image has [the binary cache](https://app.cachix.org/cache/unmatched) preconfigured, and you can reconfigure the SD image by running `sudo nixos-rebuild switch`, Alternatively, you can also install NixOS manually onto the NVMe drive using the SD image.
+The image has [the binary cache](https://app.cachix.org/cache/unmatched) preconfigured, and you can reconfigure the SD image by running `sudo nixos-rebuild switch`.
+Alternatively, you can also install NixOS manually onto the NVMe drive using the SD image.
 If you choose to go the manual route, include `nixos/unmatched.nix` from this repo in your configuration.